philthephatman/awesome-hacking-lists/udpsec.md

 - [ssh-mitm](https://github.com/jtesta/ssh-mitm) - SSH man-in-the-middle tool
 - [github-dorks](https://github.com/techgaun/github-dorks) - Collection of github dorks and helper tool to automate the process of checking dorks
 - [goMS17-010](https://github.com/jflyup/goMS17-010) - Simple program for detecting if host(s) are vulnerable to SMB exploit(MS17-010)
-- [NagaScan](https://github.com/brianwrf/NagaScan) - NagaScan is a distributed passive scanner for Web application.
 - [sof-elk](https://github.com/philhagen/sof-elk) - Configuration files for the SOF-ELK VM, used in SANS FOR572
 - [gnunigma](https://github.com/cernyd/gnunigma) - Enigma encryption machine emulation in python.
 - [theZoo](https://github.com/ytisf/theZoo) - A repository of LIVE malwares for your own joy and pleasure